Soba Noodle Bowl, featuring sugar snap peas and miso sauce, is a healthy and delicious combination of flavors and textures!

 The addition of sugar snap peas add a perfect dose of sweetness and crunch to the soba noodles.
 I love sugar snap peas and have them often dipping them in hummus and eating as is.
 In this recipe we will be adding the pods to the soba noodles half way through as they cook to soften them a bit and bring out their greenest green.

 Miso is another great addition to your healthy eating habits.
 With a few additional ingredients it makes for an easy and flavorful dressing for the noodles and sweet peas.
 A tub of miso will last up to 9 months + in the refrigerator and can be used for soups, dressing/dips and adding richness to vegan cheeses and sauces.
 It will go a long way in your kitchen and is a great staple ingredient to have on hand.
+If you have soy allergies, try using other miso’s which don’t contain soy such as chickpea miso.

 SUGAR SNAP PEA & SOBA NOODLE BOWL + MISO SAUCE